talyssonoliver/taly/backend/prisma/README.md

 ## Features

-- **Dashboard**: Provides an overview of salon operations, including reports and analytics.
+- **Dashboard**: Provides an overview of company operations, including reports and analytics.
 - **Booking**: Allows users to create and manage appointments with clients.
 - **Payments**: Facilitates payment processing and transaction history.
 - **Shared Components**: Contains reusable UI components and utility functions for consistent styling and functionality across modules.